-Adding structured data to your pages is highly advantageous for your website architecture and helps Google understand what your content means, not just what it says.
-For example, if you have a physical location, adding a schema markup on your contact page will help the bots understand that “123-456-789” is not just a series of numbers - it’s actually your phone number, and should be used to provide better and richer results to the searchers.
+Adding structured data to your pages is highly advantageous for your website architecture and helps Google contextualize your content.
+For example, if you have a physical location, adding a schema markup on your contact page will help the bots understand that “123-456-789” is not just a series of numbers - it’s actually your phone number, and should be used to provide better and richer results to searchers.
 The same goes for your restaurant menu, postal address, opening hours, ratings and more.

 How to add schema.org structured data to your Wix website:

 1. Prepare your schema.
-You can get the HTML file using a tool like, Schema Markup Generator.
+You can generate the structured data using a tool like Schema Markup Generator.

 2. Open your Wix editor.

-4. On your panel, select the ‘Advanced’ tab.
+4. On your panel, select the ‘Advanced SEO’ tab.

-5. Under ‘Structured Data’, paste your schema in a JSON-LD format.
+5. Under ‘Structured Data Markup’, select ‘Add New Markup’ and paste your schema in JSON-LD format.

 In the event that you create two pages that show identical or similar information you have to explain to Google which URL should be treated as the main version and therefore appear in search results.